bryanyi/Strings-And-Tones/README.md

 As a current front-end developer, I wanted to focus more on the intricacies of microservices and the nuiances of Java/SpringBoot since this is my first backend project, and also my first time doing a project with Java.

+Everything below this note are my notes as I followed multiple resources (Youtube, blogs, articles, etc) to scaffold a working microservice backend.

 ## Creating a Microservice
 `mvn archetype:generate -DgroupId=com.stringsandtones -DartifactId=ProductService -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.4 -DinteractiveMode=false`